JaydipGabani/gatekeeper-library/website/docs/validation/capabilities.md

               msg := sprintf("ephemeral container <%v> is not dropping all required capabilities.
 Container must drop all of %v or \"ALL\"", [container.name, input.parameters.requiredDropCapabilities])
             }

+            # verifies if a container has capabilities added that are not in the allowed capabilities list
             has_disallowed_capabilities(container) {
               allowed := {c | c := lower(input.parameters.allowedCapabilities[_])}
               not allowed["*"]